-One of the best ways to make sure that a conflict is resolved constructively is to include conciliation clauses in any contracts you sign.
+One of the best ways to make sure that a conflict is resolved in a conciliatory and biblically faithful manner is to include conciliation clauses in any contracts you sign.
 Depending on how they are written, these clauses may either informally encourage or formally and legally require that any dispute related to a contract be resolved through biblically based mediation or arbitration rather than through litigation.
 These types of clauses are being used throughout the country in a wide variety of businesses, ministries, churches and schools.

 Using these clauses may help you to avoid the stress and expense of the secular legal system.
 They should not be used merely for that reason, however.
-Conciliation clauses should be used by those who are truly committed to biblical principles of peace, justice, and reconciliation, and who place a high priority on honoring God and preserving relationships even in the midst of conflict.
+Nor should they be used as a means to conceal wrongdoing, place others at a disadvantage or deprive others of valid legal rights and protections.
+Instead, conciliation clauses should be used by those who are committed to biblical principles of peace, justice, and reconciliation, and who place a high priority on honoring God and preserving relationships even in the midst of conflict.

-It is important to realize, however, that conciliation clauses may limit your ability, as well as the ability of other parties to a contract, to use the civil court system to resolve a dispute.
+It is important to realize that legally binding versions of conciliation clauses may limit your ability, as well as the ability of other parties to a contract, to use the civil court system to resolve a dispute.
 Therefore, these types of clauses should be used only when all parties to a contract have been provided with complete and detailed information about the conciliation process so that they know precisely what they are committing to and what legal limitations they are accepting.

 Conciliation clauses may be written in several ways, depending upon the preferences of the parties.
-The Christian Conciliation Service®, a division of Relational Wisdom 360, recommends the language in the following clauses.
+RW360 recommends the language in the following clauses.
 There is no copyright on the clauses, and you are free to use them at your discretion.
 The legally binding versions of these clauses have been court-tested and should be modified only with the advice of legal counsel.